tahoma2d/tahoma2d_docs/source/production_workflow.rst

 Animatic
 ~~~~~~~~
 The animatic is created starting from the scanned storyboard drawings.
-In OpenToonz, or in a third-party software, the storyboard drawings are imported, timing is adjusted and camera movements are set.
+In Tahoma, or in a third-party software, the storyboard drawings are imported, timing is adjusted and camera movements are set.
 Audio files too can be imported for reference.

-In case the animatic is created in OpenToonz, it can also be split so that each cut can be used as a starting point for the final compositing of each scene.
+In case the animatic is created in Tahoma, it can also be split so that each cut can be used as a starting point for the final compositing of each scene.

 .. _libraries:

 Libraries
 ~~~~~~~~~
-Libraries are prepared by drawing directly in OpenToonz all of the elements composing the scenes, such as locations, characters, props, etc.
+Libraries are prepared by drawing directly in Tahoma all of the elements composing the scenes, such as locations, characters, props, etc.

 As far as the characters are concerned, they will be decomposed in multiple levels (i.e. head, torso, arms etc.) used as skeleton components rejoined through a hierarchy which at the end will make models available to the animators.